Profiting socially on nickels and dimes

 Acorns raised $25 million within the first 8 months of operations with about three quarters of its users between the ages of 18 and 34.

-Kerner says when you invest in spare change, “you don’t really feel it.”
+Kerner says when you invest using spare change, “you don’t really feel it.”
 He recalls the old financial adage about skipping the coffee and instead investing your would-be Starbucks purchase, arguing instead that “it’s tough to fundamentally change people’s behavior.
 It’s easier to help them by automating things in the background.”

-With a mobile economy expected to double by 2020 to over $100 billion, companies are focusing their efforts towards a younger demographic to address these trends.
-While approximately 65% of American households give to at least one charity, nearly 85% of millennials donate to charity according to the Millennial Impact Report, leading some to proffer that millennials are the most generous generation.
+With a mobile economy expected to double by 2020 to more than $100 billion, companies are focusing their efforts toward a younger demographic to address these trends.
+While approximately 65 percent of American households give to at least one charity, nearly 85 percent of millennials donate to charity, according to the Millennial Impact report, leading some to proffer that millennials are the most generous generation.

-This is a market that Leena Patidar, CEO of stand-alone app Coin Up, is excited about.
+This is a market that Leena Patidar, CEO of standalone app Coin Up, is excited about.
 Coin Up was one of the first mobile donation apps to go live in the Apple Store.
 Patidar told me that “they didn’t accept us at first.
 It was a big deal for Apple to approve us.”
-Now, her company is joined by rival ‘Drops’ to democratize micro donations.
+Now, her company is joined by rival Drops to democratize micro donations.

-Patidar consulted with Lyft executives on their program, and supports “mainstreaming” round up’s.
-She admits that Coin Up is designed to tailor to a younger user base, allowing customers to run their own round up program, place caps on donations, and to select from a list of charities.
+Patidar consulted with Lyft executives on their program, and supports “mainstreaming” round ups.
+She admits that Coin Up is designed to tailor to a younger user base, allowing customers to run their own round up program, place caps on donations and select from a list of charities.
 Returning to Kerner’s adage about coffee shop visits, Patidar cautions that “those lattes can get expensive; you are in control of where it goes and how much gets out.”

 Patidar says her app is a tool for millennials who may not have “$500 to attend a gala” but who “want to be apart of something bigger, a movement.”

 Notwithstanding the newest entrants to the app store, there are other noticeable trends for incremental giving.
-Responsible for the biannual publication, ‘America’s Charity Checkout Champions,’ Megan Strand, Director of Communications of Engage for Good, is an industry expert on Point Of Sale (POS) and round up giving strategies.
+Responsible for the biannual publication, “America’s Charity Checkout Champions,” Megan Strand, Director of Communications of Engage for Good, is an industry expert on Point of Sale (POS) and round up giving strategies.

 Strand states that this year in particular there have been a lot of “rumblings” about round up programs.
 Not yet released, I was able to inquire about early reports in her survey.
-Strand says the trend is moving towards round up donations, commenting that prompting to donate less than a dollar is a “simple ask.”
-Strand was surprised to discover from early feedback that organizations typically allowing for fixed dollar donations when you checkout at the register are now adding a separate choice to round up, effectively making the this a persuasive default option.
+Strand says the trend is moving toward round up donations, commenting that prompting to donate less than a dollar is a “simple ask.”
+Strand was surprised to discover from early feedback that organizations typically allowing for fixed-dollar donations when you checkout at the register are now adding a separate choice to round up, effectively making the this a persuasive default option.

-If you think we are being nickel and dimed by big talk of small donations, Strand directs our attentions to JC Penny, that used round up donations to raise in excess of $3mm in a single year; Ebay, that used fixed donation, POS-like programs to raise over $60mm in that same year; and Bank of America, with a “Keep the Change” savings program totaling more than $3 billion since inception.
+If you think we are being nickel and dimed by big talk of small donations, Strand directs our attentions to JC Penny, which used round up donations to raise in excess of $3 million in a single year; eBay, which used fixed donation, POS-like programs to raise more than $60 million in that same year; and Bank of America, with a “Keep the Change” savings program totaling more than $3 billion since inception.
 Strand wonders whether more familiar, fixed POS donations might eventually give way to a round up strategy to raise greater overall amounts for nonprofits.

+He observed, “they are lowering the transaction cost for buying things.
+It’s easier to make impulsive charity now than it was 10 years ago.
+That could be bad because you don’t have to think about it; it is just a few clicks.”
+Karlan proclaims, “I believe in data,” and says the academic community is “waiting on empirical evidence for the net effect,” pointing out that Lyft is now in a great position to figure out what works.
+Ultimately, Karlan is reserving his enthusiasm about Lyft’s program until he knows whether this impromptu giving is in addition to or in lieu of more substantial donations.

 While Strand is generally enthused about the prospect of widespread round up programs, not every program is treated equally.
 “I’m interested to see what Lyft does,” says Strand.
-“Their challenge is to communicate to users how and why they should to opt in.”
+“Their challenge is to communicate to users how and why they should opt in.”
 Strand noted, “If Lyft is going to do this, I hope they do it right and put their cause front and center,” adding, “It would be a mistake to bury this in some deep corner of their app’s settings where no one will engage with it.”

-Even though remainder donations spread across millions of users can have a macro impact, as Strand points out the users must first opt in.
+Even though remainder donations spread across millions of users can have a macro impact, as Strand points out, the users must first opt in.
 This is not a concern for Coin Up’s Patidar or Acorns’ Kerner.

 This is bad news for Lyft, which recently announced that they will first allow Android users to navigate within the settings to participate in the program, in other words, to opt in.
 Alternatively, an opt out approach would put Lyft’s money where their mouth is, so to speak.